 3) How will Kerry Coombs reconfigure the defensive secondary?

-Then we get to safety; how will Coombs’ return impact the “bullet” position that never really happened in 2019?
+Then we get to safety; how will Coombs’ return impact the “bullet” position that never really happened last season?
 Josh Proctor is presumed to be the starter heading into camp, as he has the most seniority, but redshirt-sophomore Marcus Hooker could give him a run for his money.
 Then, freshmen Lejond Cavazos and Lathan Ransom will certainly also be fighting for playing time as well.

 While we assume that we will see the same single-high look that the Buckeyes employed last year, could Coombs’ return mean that we will see two safeties in the back of the OSU defense?
 I don’t know, but I am anxious to find out.